aaannjali/MovieTime/README.md

 - Created Redux store with userSlice
 - update profiles
 - BugFix: If the user is signout redirect /browser to Login page and vice-versa
+- Unsubscibed to the onAuthSatechange callback
+- Add hardcoded values to the constant file
+- Made an API call from TMDB

 # Features
 - Login/ Sign up